-(k) Inventories
+(m) Inventories

 Inventories are stated at the lower of cost or net realizable value.
-Cost of inventory are determined using the moving weighted average method.
-Adjustments are recorded to write down the cost of inventory to the estimated net realizable value due to obsolete and slow-moving inventories, which is dependent upon factors such as historical and forecasted consumer demand, and application of the specific identification method.
-For the years ended December 31, 2019, 2020 and 2021, the Group wrote off inventory of RMB2,158, RMB26,277 and RMB5,573 (US\$876) respectively.
-Write downs are recorded in cost of revenues in the Consolidated Statements of Operations and Comprehensive (Loss)/Income.
+Cost of inventory are determined using the weighted average method.
+The Company recorded inventory reserves to write down the cost of inventory to the estimated net realizable value due to obsolete and slow-moving inventories, which is dependent upon factors such as historical and forecasted consumer demand, and application of the specific identification method.
+As of December 31, 2022 and 2023, inventory reserves were RMB33.4 million and RMB30.0 million (US\$4.2 million), respectively.
+Write downs are recorded in cost of materials in the consolidated statements of operations and comprehensive income.

-(1) Property and equipment
+(n) Property and equipment

+Property and equipment primarily consist of office buildings, store operating equipment, mechanical equipment, leasehold improvements, office equipment and others.
 Property and equipment are stated at cost less accumulated depreciation and any recorded impairment.
 Property and equipment are depreciated using the straight-line method over the estimated useful lives of the assets, as follows: